bikebrigade/blog/src/index.md

 Here you will find stories behind the tech that supports the Bike Brigade's initiatives.

-What began with spreadsheets and a dream has evolved into an open source app, which can be found [here](https://github.com/bikebrigade/dispatch).
+What began with spreadsheets and a dream has evolved into an <a href="https://github.com/bikebrigade/dispatch" target="_blank"> open source application</a> that helps the Brigade manage deliveries, communicate with riders, and organize campaigns with partners around the city.

 ## Posts